-- a) Any stockholder may submit nominations for directorial positions to the Nominations Committee. - b) The nominating stockholder shall submit his proposed nomination in writing to the Nominations Committee, together with the biodata, acceptance and conformity of the would-be nominee.
-In the case of a nominee for the position of an independent director, the would-be nominee is also required to submit a Certification that he has all the qualifications and none of the disqualifications to become an independent director. - c) The Nominations Committee screens the nominations of directors based on its screening policies and parameters, including among others, alignment with the strategic direction of the Bank, prior to the submission of the Definitive Information Statement and come up with a Final List of Candidates.
+the would-be nominee.
+In the case of a nominee for the position of an independent director, the would-be nominee is also required to submit a Certification that he has all the qualifications and none of the disqualifications to become an independent director.

+c.
+The Nominations Committee screens the nominations of directors based on its screening policies and parameters, including among others, alignment with the strategic direction of the Bank, prior to the submission of the Definitive Information Statement and come up with a Final List of Candidates.

-The Committee shall review and evaluate the qualifications of all persons nominated to the Board, including whether candidates: (1) possess the knowledge, skills, experience, and particularly in the case of non-executive directors, independence of mind given their responsibilities to the board and in light of the Bank's business and risk profile; (2) have a record of integrity and good repute; (3) have sufficient time to carry out their responsibilities; and (4) have the ability to promote a smooth interaction between board members.45 d) Only nominees whose names appear in the Final List of Candidates shall be eligible for election as director.
+The Committee shall review and evaluate the qualifications of all persons nominated to the Board, including whether candidates: (1) possess the knowledge, skills, experience, and particularly in the case of non-executive directors, independence of mind given their responsibilities to the board and in light of the Bank's business and risk profile; (2) have a record of integrity and good repute; (3) have sufficient time to carry out their responsibilities; and (4) have the ability to promote a smooth interaction between board members.47 d.
+Only nominees whose names appear in the Final List of Candidates shall be eligible for election as director.